Everything You Need to Know About Leyland Cypress Trees

 Leyland Cypress (Cupressocyparis leylandii) is a popular choice for a hedge to provide privacy and wind protection due to its extremely fast growth rate.
-However, many people who plant these without knowing all the potential problems find themselves in a big pickle a few years later and ruing the day they planted the pesky trees.
-Here we have collected all the reasons not to plant a Leyland Cypress hedge, as well as the best leyland cypress alternative.
+Leyland Cypress Trees is noted for its fastest screening tree for privacy.
+These trees are widely used in the USA.
+However, many people who plant Leyland Cypress hedges without knowing all the potential problems find themselves in a big pickle a few years later and ruing the day they planted the pesky trees.
+Here we have collected all the reasons not to plant a Leyland Cypress hedge, as well as the best alternative to Leyland Cypress.

 Reasons people like Leyland Cypress

-Evergreen foliage is a big factor when choosing a privacy hedging plant, and Leyland Cypress has nice-looking, feathery, evergreen texture.
+Evergreen foliage of Leyland Cypress is a big factor when choosing a privacy hedging plant, and also Leyland Cypress has a nice-looking, feathery, evergreen texture.

-Large size is good when you need privacy, but Leyland Cypress can get absolutely massive (anyone want a 75’ tall hedge?).
+Large size of Leyland Cypress is good when you need privacy, but the tree can get absolutely massive (anyone wants a 75’ tall hedge?).
 Most privacy hedges are sufficient at 6-10 feet tall, and much easier to maintain.

-Talking about leyland cypress problems, Growth Rate is the main thing that draws people to Leyland Cypress, but it is also the biggest problem in the long run.
-Leyland Cypress grows extremely fast, up to 4’ per year, even in poor soils.
-That sounds great when you think you could have your goal 12’ privacy hedge in 3 years, but think about how much you will have to prune it to keep it at 12’ tall in the long run.
+Leyland Cypress problems are common these days, Leyland Cypress's growth rate is the main thing that draws people to Leyland Cypress, but it is also the biggest problem in the long run due to its extremely fast growth, up to 4 feet per year, even in poor soils.
+That sounds great when you think you could have your goal 12 feet privacy hedge in 3 years, but think about how much you will have to prune it to keep it at 12 feet tall in the long run.
 Hint: it’s a lot.

-Once the hedge reaches large height and width, you will likely run into problems with foundations, sidewalks, and power lines, and eventually end up needing to remove the plants.
+Once the Leyland Cypress reaches large height and width, you will likely run into problems with foundations, sidewalks, and power lines, and eventually end up needing to remove the plants.